-Botanical gardens always attract me and I love exploring botanical gardens, herbariums as they are the source of knowledge to different types of plants.
+Botanical gardens always attract me and I love exploring botanical gardens, and herbariums as they are the source of knowledge about different types of plants.

 Royal Botanic Gardens, Kew

 One of the oldest botanical gardens in Europe was built in 1759 by the British empire.
 Royal Botanic Gardens is an internationally important botanical garden as it harbors research and education activities on plants.